-Biak green tree pythons are the most common type that you’ll see for sale in the U.S. They are from eastern Indonesia, specifically the island of Biak.
+Biak green tree pythons are the most common type that you’ll find in the U.S. They are from eastern Indonesia, specifically the island of Biak.
 It’s located near the northern coast of the province of Papua.

 Snakes from the Biak region (or descended from Biak pythons) are the largest of all green tree pythons.
-They can reach lengths of 6 feet, if cared for well enough.
-Their heads also have an elongated appearance.
+Their heads have an elongated appearance.
+They can reach lengths of 6 feet, if cared for well.

 Biak chondro babies can be either red or yellow.
 It can take up to 5 years to grow out of their baby colors.
 Adults can range from pale green to vivid green, and often retain a lot of yellow coloration into adulthood, in the form of asymmetrical splotches.

-As Biaks are the most common, they tend to be the cheapest.
+As Biaks are the most common, they tend to be the least expensive to buy.
 Babies can range between $275 and $350.
-Adults are more expensive, as is the case for all chondros.
+Adults are more expensive, as is the case with all chondros.

-After Biaks, Arus is the next most well-known green tree python variation.
-They hail from the Aru Islands, which are in southeastern Indonesia.
+Arus hail from the Aru Islands, which are in southeastern Indonesia.
 The population of green tree pythons on the Aru islands is the most isolated of all localities, and Arus are quite sought-after.

-They have flecks of pale blue throughout their bodies, and often a blue line bordering the belly scales.
-They also have many clusters of large white scales (or small clusters of scales) down their spines.
+They have flecks of pale blue throughout their bodies, and often a blue line bordering the stomach scales.
+They also have many clusters of large white scales, or small clusters of scales, down their spines.

 Jayapura green tree pythons are found in the region of Jayapura, the capital city of the province of Papua.
 It is located on the northern border of New Guinea, in mainland Indonesia.

 Rather than the city itself, Jayapura pythons come from the mountain ranges surrounding the area.
-The neighboring regions of Lereh, Arso, and Cyclops Mountain are also home to similar strains, though they aren’t as popular as Jayapuras.
+The neighboring regions of Lereh, Arso, and Cyclops Mountain are also home to similar variations, although they aren’t nearly as popular as Jayapuras.

-Jayapura neonates can be either red or yellow.
-Generally, red babies grow up to be darker green than yellow babies.
-Their primary color can range from pale olive green to bluish-green.
+Jayapura neonates can be red or yellow.
+Red babies grow up to be a darker green.
+The yellow babies change to a pale olive-green or bluish-green.

-Jayapuras are one of the smaller types of green tree python.
-They’re also less defensive around humans than Biaks and Arus, making them a good beginner chondro.
-Baby Jayapuras can range from $350 to $475 each.
+Jayapuras are one of the smaller green tree pythons.
+They’re also less likely to bite humans than Biaks and Arus, making them good pets for beginners.
+Baby Jayapuras range in price from $350 to $475 each.

 The Bird’s Head Peninsula of northwest New Guinea is home to the Sorong green tree python.
 Sorong is the largest city in West Papua, on the northeastern coast of the Bird’s Head Peninsula.

-Adult Sorongs are green tend to be lighter than most other localities.
-They’re closer to lime green than the vivid grass-green often seen in chondros.
+Adult Sorongs that are green are lighter than most other localities.
+They’re closer to a lime green than the vivid grass-green.

 They have a thin, unbroken blue dorsal stripe with blue triangle-shapes on either side.
-Typically, Sorongs have very few white or yellow scales, if any.
-Their tails are long and pointed, with black tips.
+Sorongs have few white or yellow scales, if any.
+Their tails are long and pointed with black tips.

-Baby Sorong green tree pythons typically sell for $350 – $500.
-The older they are, the more they’ll cost, as their adult colors begin to show themselves.
+Baby Sorong green tree pythons sell for $350 – $500.
+The older they are, the more they cost as their adult colors begin to reveal themselves.

-Manokwari green tree pythons also come from the Bird’s Head Peninsula, like Sorongs.
+Manokwari green tree pythons also come from the Bird’s Head Peninsula.
 Manokwari is the name of a town on the northeastern coast of the peninsula.
 It’s also the capital of the province of West Papua.

-Because they’re so close to Sorong, Manokwari green tree pythons typically look quite similar.
-They’re light green in color, with a blue dorsal stripe and blue patches.
+Manokwari green tree pythons usually look quite similar to Sorongs.
+They’re light green with a blue dorsal stripe and blue patches.

 However, their blue coloration tends to be much more vivid than Sorong pythons.
 The stripe tends to be thicker, too.
 They also often have randomly dotted white scales, whereas Sorongs don’t usually have any.
 Their tails are blue, darkening to black at the tip.